videothrone/shadow-architecture/readme.md

 -   Make a "slick" and modular React based site that's working fine on Desktop and most mobile devices and can be extended easily further down the line

+-   Pull all content dynamically from a central JSON file and handle the subsequent design challenges

 ## Future

--   Nicer mobile responsiveness on certain devices (tablets f.e.)
+-   Nicer / more custom mobile responsiveness on certain devices (tablets f.e.)

 -   Add more places and content